-After repelling a Skrull invasion, Osborn found himself at the head of America's security forces, disbanding S.H.I.E.L.D., and forming his own organization, H.A.M.M.E.R., in the process.
+After repelling a Skrull invasion in the story Secret Invasion, Osborn found himself at the head of America's security forces, disbanding SHIELD, and forming his own organization, HAMMER, in the process.
 For a time, it seemed as though Osborn had the world's best interests at heart, but the specter of his nefarious alter ego never left him alone for long, and soon, it was apparent that there were far more sinister motives at hand.

-Osborn assembled not only a cabal of the world's greatest villains, but also formed and commanded a series of increasingly violent Dark Avengers teams meant to fool the world into trusting his vision.
-Osborn's prideful schemes came crashing down around him, literally, after his loss of control not only of his own demons, but those in his command led to the fall of Asgard.
-Though he has spent much of the last few years imprisoned, his recent escape, and subsequent treaty with agents of Hydra, A.I.M., and numerous other evil organizations resulted in the formation of not only a new branch of H.A.M.M.E.R., but a new team of Dark Avengers as well.
+Osborn assembled not only a cabal of the world's greatest villains but also formed and commanded a series of increasingly violent Dark Avengers teams meant to fool the world into trusting his vision.
+Osborn's prideful schemes came crashing down around him, literally, after his loss of control not only of his own demons but those in his command led to the fall of Asgard.

 Thanos, the hulking, scowling despot of Titan is possessed of a singular obsession; an obsession with Death itself.
-Aspiring to win the affection not just of the concept of Death, but of its cosmic avatar, Thanos has, numerous times, sought a method to destroy all life in the universe.
-In his warped mind, only such a gesture would be sufficient enough to gain the attentions of the lady Death, and win her embrace.
+Aspiring to win the affection not just of the concept of Death, but of its cosmic avatar, Thanos has, numerous times, sought a method to destroy all life in the universe - most famously in the story The Infinity Gauntlet.
+In his warped mind, only such a gesture would be sufficient enough to gain the attention of Death herself and win her embrace.

-Beginning with the legendary Kree/Skrull War (in which various Avengers, and the Kree warrior Captain Mar-Vell, traveled across the universe to settle the conflict which threatened to engulf Earth) the war between the two alien races has been directly, or indirectly responsible for numerous incidents of world-threatening violence.
+Beginning with the legendary story Avengers: The Kree/Skrull War (in which various Avengers, and the Kree warrior Captain Mar-Vell, traveled across the universe to settle the conflict which threatened to engulf Earth) the war between the two alien races has been directly, or indirectly responsible for numerous incidents of world-threatening violence.

 4. Baron Zemo and the Masters of Evil